Multipartite Entanglement: A Journey Through Geometry

+As a further illustration, we examine the generalized GHZ states represented by $\cos{\theta}|0000\rangle+\sin\theta|1111\rangle$.
+We emphasize that, despite having varying $F_4$ values denoting their entanglement, these states consistently exhibit a maximal degree of permutation symmetry, $\mathcal{P}=1$, for all possible angles of $\theta$.
+This observation serves as a validation of the suitability for our defined quantity $\mathcal{P}$, as these states inherently exhibit permutation invariance among all four qubits.

+{\it Scalability}.---Continuing along the geometric journey, the generalization to systems with five or more qubits presents an intriguing direction for future exploration, involving hypervolume of simplices in dimensions larger than three, making it challenging to obtain an intuitive visual representation.

+Nonetheless, our tetrahedron measure presented in this work maintains its scalability.
+Specifically, we can consistently partition a large system into four groups and explore genuine quadripartite entanglement among these groups.
+Essentially, the tetrahedron measure is a genuine four-qudit entanglement measure, where each party possesses more than two dimensions.
+The extension of entropic fill to qudit systems has been made possible by a recent study \cite{yang2022}.
+Additionally, we have conducted numerical verifications, demonstrating the existence of unique nonnegative solutions for Eq.~\eqref{eqn1} and \eqref{eqn2} in qudit systems up to $d=50$.
+Consequently, we conjecture that our tetrahedron measure is also applicable to qudit systems.

+An immediate application of this result is the investigation of quantum information scrambling, a phenomenon that describes the redistribution and transformation of information within quantum many-body systems.
+However, previous studies of information scrambling only involved entanglement across bipartitions, overlooking the rich landscape of multipartite entanglement \cite{lewis2019unifying,choi2020quantum,zhu2022observation}.
+This omission comes from the absence of a suitable measure to quantify GME.

+With our novel GME measure relying on symmetric properties of quantum states, we can explore various GME properties in many-body systems, both theoretically and experimentally.
+This can involve studying the ``velocity'' of GME generation, enhancing our comprehension of distinct timescales within early stages of thermalization following quantum quenches.
+We also anticipate the identification of new phases, such as the ``GME volume law'' and the ``GME area law.''

-where the minimization is taken over all possible pure-state realizations of $\rho=\sum_ip_i|\psi_i\rangle\langle\psi_i|$.
-Although this method is more computationally intensive, numerical techniques have been developed to evaluate this quantity for mixed states \cite{rothlisberger2009,eisert2007,xie2022esd}.
-Recently, a method was proposed to estimate convex-roof based entanglement measures in experiments as well \cite{xie2022estimate}.
+{\it Mixed-state extension}.---The convex-roof construction generalizes entropic fill to mixed states $\rho$ as $F_4(\rho)=\min\sum_ip_iF_4(\psi_i)$, with the minimization taken over all pure-state realizations $\rho=\sum_ip_i|\psi_i\rangle\langle\psi_i|$.
+Although this method is computationally intensive, numerical techniques were developed to evaluate this quantity \cite{rothlisberger2009,eisert2007,xie2022esd}.
+Recently, a method was proposed to estimate convex-roof based entanglement measures in experiments \cite{xie2023experimental}.

-{\it Future avenues.}---Finally, we would like to mention potential avenues for generalizing this geometric entanglement approach to larger systems, including those with more qubits and systems of qudits (more than two dimensions).
-The generalization to qudit systems is made possible by a recent study that showed the extension of entanglement polygon (simplex) inequalities to qudit systems \cite{yang2022}.
-However, the generalization to systems consisting of five or more parties may not be straightforward and involves considering the hypervolume of a simplex in dimensions larger than three, making it challenging to obtain an intuitive visual representation.